What is a Catechism? Introduction to Catechesis

-This article is adapted from the forthcoming book The Whole Counsel of God: A Protestant Catechism and Discipleship Handbook.
+This article is adapted from the “Introduction to Catechesis” in The Whole Counsel of God: A Protestant Catechism and Discipleship Handbook.

 A Biblical Duty of the Church